plone/training/deployment/in_operation.rst

     You will probably have another SMTP agent that's the real mail exchange (MX) for your domain.
     Make sure that server is configured to accept mail from the ``FROM`` addresses in use on your Plone server.

     Otherwise, mail exchanges that "grey list" may not accept mail from your Plone server.

 Updating System Packages
 ------------------------

 On Debian family Linux, the playbook sets up the server for automatic installation of routine updates.
-We do not, however, set up an automatic reboot for updates that require a system restart.
+We do not set up an automatic reboot for updates that require a system restart.

 Be aware that you'll need to watch for "reboot required" messages and schedule a reboot.